-We'll be building up a list of places of interest local to Royal Oak Pub & Kitchen that registered users can rate.
+We'll be building up a list of places of interest local to Royal Oak Pub & Guesthouse that registered users can rate.
 This will help visitors to the area find the best places to go and might even provide some inspiration for us locals too.
 If you want more information on any of these, why not pop in and see us - we might have some further literature, advice or even discount tickets for some of them.

 Forest at Highams Park

 Highams Park is a district in the London Borough of Waltham Forest, England, adjacent to Epping Forest.
 The forest at Highams Park contains a boating lake formed by Humphry Repton after damming the River Ching